yeokm1/retro-configs-apple/apple-ii-plus/README.md

 <img src="images/a2p-back.jpg" width="600">

-Back of the machine containing extension cables for PS/2, Floppy, USB mouse and HDMI.
+Back of the machine containing extension cables for PS/2 keyboard, Floppy, USB mouse and HDMI.

 ## Hardware